 How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

-The Canary Islands has introduced a new regulatory framework for Viviendas Vacacionales (vacation rental properties) designed to balance tourism growth with local housing needs.
-Understanding these changes is essential for hosts to remain compliant.
-Here are the 7 key points you need to know.
+The Canary Islands has introduced a new regulatory framework for Viviendas Vacacionales (VV) – vacation rental properties.
+These changes aim to balance tourism growth with the housing needs of local residents.
+Here are the seven key points you need to know to stay compliant.

 1. Greater Role for Local Councils

-Local councils (Ayuntamientos) will soon determine which areas are suitable for holiday rentals.
-This aims to prevent over-tourism in high-density zones and ensure enough long-term housing remains available for residents.
-Stay tuned for updates from your local council about designated zones.
+Local councils (Ayuntamientos) will now determine which areas are suitable for holiday rentals.
+This is designed to prevent over-tourism in high-density zones and ensure adequate long-term housing for residents.
+Keep an eye on updates from your local council, as specific zones have not yet been defined.

 2. Limits on Holiday Rental Build-ability